 Board Member Application and Renewal

-Thinking about becoming a charter school board member?
+Thinking about becoming a charter public school board member, or want to renew your board service?
 Fantastic!
-The application and appointment process is quite simple, and GVSU provides relevant resources and effective training for all incoming board members as they step into their new role.
+The application and appointment process is quite simple, and GVSU provides relevant resources and effective training for all incoming and returning board members.

 Becoming a Charter School Board Member

-To become a charter school board member, a candidate must:
+To become a charter public school board member, a candidate must: